LuigiAndrea/Inner-Loop/README.md

 ### Prerequisites

-- Get Node if it's not already installed on your machine.
+- Get Node.

-- Get the current version of .NET Core 1.1 (1.0.0-preview2-1-003177)
+- Get .NET Core.

 ## How to use